 Cleaning and maintenance industry

 The cleaning and maintenance industry includes mowing contractors, garden construction and maintenance, arborists, landscape gardeners, and cleaning services that support and serve our commercial and residential well being.
-The practices and stewardship for correct disposal of wastes generated and collected by this industry maintain to keeping our waterways healthy.
+The practices and stewardship for correct disposal of waste generated and collected by this industry help keep our waterways healthy.

 - Know your legal responsibilities.
 Ensure your business practice or the company you use complies with the required environmental controls to mitigate stormwater pollution.

 - Avoid allowing soil, gravel waste materials and rubbish to wash off from properties.
 This hurts our lakes and waterways.
 Blocked stormwater drains can lead to local flooding and damage to property.

 - Don’t sweep or blow leaves, cigarette butts, litter or lawn clippings down our drains – it is illegal and they are harmful to our waterways.

 - Don’t allow garden fertilisers, chemical or paints from maintenance activities to wash off properties into the street.
 Avoid fertiliser or pesticides use before, during or immediately after rainfall.

 - Sweep rather than hose down driveways and paths to avoid contaminated run-off to the stormwater system.
 Place sweepings in the garden, green bin or compost.

 - Waste-water from cleaning operations must not be discharged to the stormwater system.
 Wash down water volumes should be minimised and directed to appropriate areas in the garden or lawn.

 - Direct water run-off to garden and lawn areas when landscaping to prevent any excess water leaving the block or garden.